St. Francis House is deeply grateful for the generosity of toiletries providing over 13,000 showers a year for their guests.

 5:00pm Youth Mass**

-*January – May, the 7:30am Mass is celebrated at St. Paul Church.
+*January – May, the 7:30am Mass will be celebrated at St. Paul Church.

-**The Sunday 9:00am Family Mass and 5:00pm Youth Mass rotate between the parishes on the following schedule:
+**The Sunday 9:00am Family Mass and 5:00pm Youth Mass rotate between the parishes from the weekend after Labor Day through the weekend before Memorial Day on the following schedule:

 .